-Code Child Count Funding Applies To - Category 2 IDEA Services Plan Parentally placed students receiving services under an ISP (IDEA Services Plan) .
-The most recent evaluation must be less than three years old (on or after 12/02/2018) and the latest services plan annual review date must be less than one year old (on or after 12/02/2020) as of the - December 1, 2021 Child Count date.
-3 Unilateral Placement Parentally placed, school age (includes ages 6-21 in No Services grades K-12) students currently receiving no services , although students at one time had valid IEPs/ISPs and received services.
-The most recent evaluation should be less than three years old (on or after $12/02/2018$) as of the December 1, 2021 Child Count date.
-4 IDEA B age 3-21 The most recent evaluation must be less than three years old (on or after 12/02/2018) and the latest IEP (Individualized Education Program) annual review date must be less than one year old (on or after 12/02/2020) as of the December 1, 2021 Child Count date.
-6 IEP Paperwork Out of The most recent evaluation for an IEP (Individualized Compliance or Education Program) student is more than three years old Maximum Age (before 12/02/2018) and/or the latest IEP annual review date is more than one year old (before 12/02/2020) as of the December 1, 2021 Child Count date.
-7 ISP Paperwork Out of The most recent evaluation for an ISP (IDEA Services Compliance or Plan) student is more than three years old (before Maximum Age 12/02/2018) and/or the latest ISP annual review date is more than one year old (before 12/02/2020) as of the December 1, 2021 Child Count date.
-19 COVID delay As a direct result of the ongoing COVID-19 pandemic, the most recent evaluation for an IEP (Individualized Education Program) student is more than three years old (before 12/02/2018) and/or the latest IEP or ISP annual review date is more than one year old (before 12/02/2020) as of the December 1, 2021 Child Count date.
+Code Child Count Funding Category Applies To 2 IDEA Services Plan Parentally placed students receiving services under an ISP (IDEA Services Plan) .
+The most recent evaluation must be less than three years old (on or after 12/02/2021) and the latest services plan annual review date must be less than one year old (on or after 12/02/2023) as of the December 1, 2023 Child Count date.
+3 Unilateral Placement No Services Parentally placed, school age (includes ages 6-21 in grades K-12) students currently receiving no services , although students at one time had valid IEPs/ISPs and received services.
+The most recent evaluation should be less than three years old (on or after 12/02/2021) as of the December 1, 2024 Child Count date.
+4 IDEA B age 3-21 The most recent evaluation must be less than three years old (on or after 12/02/2021) and the latest IEP (Individualized Education Program) annual review date must be less than one year old (on or after 12/02/2023) as of the December 1, 2024 Child Count date.
+6 IEP Paperwork Out of Compliance or Maximum Age The most recent evaluation for an IEP (Individualized Education Program) student is more than three years old (before 12/02/2021) and/or the latest IEP annual review date is more than one year old (before 12/02/2023) as of the December 1, 2024 Child Count date.
+7 ISP Paperwork Out of Compliance or Maximum Age The most recent evaluation for an ISP (IDEA Services Plan) student is more than three years old (before 12/02/2021) and/or the latest ISP annual review date is more than one year old (before 12/02/2023) as of the December 1, 2024 Child Count date.